Unity-Technologies/Unity-Robotics-Hub/tutorials/urdf_importer/urdf_appendix.md

 <collision>
 ```

-The size of the primitive will be set in Unity by changing the scale of gameObject containing UrdfCollision script.
+The URDF Importer will set the size of the primitive using the "scale" parameter of the GameObject that contains the UrdfCollsion script.

 | ![Collision gameObject in hierarchy](images/link_hierarchy.png)  | ![Size of primitive set using scale](images/primitive_scale.png) |
 |:---:|:---:|

-This is done, as opposed to using the size API of the primitive collider, to have consistency across different mesh types.
-The sizing API is only available for primitive mesh colliders and not for complex collider meshes and visual meshes.
-Thats why we use the parent's scaling to change the shape of the primitive mesh.
-This scale is exported as the primitive size during URDF export.
+The reason we set the size via the "scale" of the parent GameObject as opposed to the "size" of the primitive collider is to have consistency across different mesh types; the size API is only available for primitive mesh colliders and not for complex collider meshes and visual meshes, whose size must be changed using their parent GameObject's "scale" parameter.
+The "scale" parameter of the gameObject is also used set the values of primitive "size" in the URDF when performing an URDF export.